ChaissonLab/SegDupAnnotation2/README.md

 A snakemake workflow for counting gene duplications given PacBio reads, a genome assembly, and a gene model.
 Successor to [SegDupAnnotation](https://github.com/ChaissonLab/SegDupAnnotation).

+[!WARNING]
-Warning: This workflow is under active development and should not yet be assumed to be a final or portable tool.
+This workflow is under active development and should not yet be assumed to be a final or portable tool.

 ## Usage
 Usage guide is listed in order of ease of use and portability.